microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 To learn more about composite searches in FHIR, please visit [here](https://build.fhir.org/search.html#combining).

 ## Step 3 - Use Search Result Parameters
 The FHIR standard offers a comprehensive set of parameters for filtering search results.
-Listed below are some of the Search result parameters in FHIR.

 `_summary` - for specifying subsets of information to be returned when querying a Resource.
 For example, including the `_summary=true` parameter causes the search to only return Elements that are marked with `ElementDefinition.isSummary` in their base definition.